-To provide for the safety of consumers, Cooperative personnel and the public in general, and to assure reliable electric service consistent with the Cooperative's Operational Policy relating to DR facilities, the following rules and regulations are established for the interconnection and operation of consumer-owned or operated DR facilities.
+To provide for the safety of consumers, Mid-Ohio Energy Cooperative, Inc. (hereinafter the 'Cooperative') personnel and the public in general, and to assure reliable electric service consistent with the Cooperative's Operational Policy relating to DR facilities, the following rules and regulations are established for the interconnection and operation of consumer-owned or operated DR facilities.
 Capitalized terms used but not defined herein shall have the meanings assigned to them in the Cooperative's Operational Policy for DR facilities.

-PROCEDURE AND POLICY:
+II.
+PROCEDURE AND POLICY

-I. The following rules and regulations apply to all Qualifying Facilities having a capacity of not more than 10 MVA, and to all DR facilities that are not Qualifying Facilities but that are approved by Buckeye and the Cooperative.
-Qualifying Facilities of more than 10 MVA of capacity will be treated on an individual case by case basis.
-These rules and regulations amend and restate the Rules and Regulations for Qualifying Cogeneration and Small Power Production Facilities, as previously adopted by the Cooperative.
-These rules and regulations apply to both existing and proposed installations, and are subject to change from time to time as may be deemed necessary or desirable by the Cooperative or as may be required by governmental authorities.
+The following rules and regulations apply to all Qualifying Facilities having a capacity of not more than 5 MVA, and to all DR facilities that are not Qualifying Facilities but that are approved by Buckeye Power, Inc. ("Buckeye") and the Cooperative.
+Qualifying Facilities of more than 5 MVA of capacity will be treated on an individual case by case basis.
+These rules and regulations apply to both existing and proposed installations and are subject to change from time to time as may be deemed necessary or desirable by the Cooperative or as may be required by governmental authorities.